Moving to New Zealand from the US: Complete guide for 2026

 NOTE!
 Many US expats in NZ lean toward the foreign tax credit instead of FEIE because NZ income tax rates can be higher, creating excess credits that can reduce US tax to zero.

-Your move to New Zealand: Next steps
+Your move to New Zealand: next steps

-Ready to make the move?
+Ready to move?
 Follow these steps:

-- Prepare documentation: Gather police certificates, medical exams, proof of qualifications, and financial statements.
+- Prepare documentation: gather police certificates, medical exams, proof of qualifications, and financial statements.

-- File US taxes before departure: Keep IRS filing clean and review future implications, including expatriation rules for anyone considering renouncing later.
+- File US taxes before departure: keep IRS filing clean and review future implications, including expatriation rules for anyone considering renouncing later.

 Need help navigating taxes when moving to New Zealand?